Patient education: Hemodialysis (Beyond the Basics)

 A primary AV fistula is usually created two to four months before it will be used for dialysis.
 During this time, the area can heal and fully develop or "mature."

 Synthetic bridge graft — Sometimes, a patient's arm veins are not suitable for creating a fistula.
-In these cases, a surgeon can use a flexible rubber tube to create a path between an artery and vein (figure 2).
+In these cases, a surgeon can use a flexible, rubber-like tube to create a path between an artery and vein (figure 2).
 This is called a synthetic bridge graft.
 The graft sits under the skin and is used in much the same way as the fistula, except that the needles used for hemodialysis are placed into the graft material rather than the patient's own vein.

-Grafts heal more quickly than fistulas and can often be used approximately two weeks after they are created.
+Grafts heal more quickly than fistulas and can often be used approximately two to three weeks after they are created.
 However, complications such as narrowing of the blood vessels and infection are more common with grafts than with AV fistulas.

 Central venous catheter — A central venous catheter uses a thin, flexible tube that is placed into a large vein (usually in the neck) (figure 3).
 It may be recommended if dialysis must be started immediately and the patient does not have a functioning AV fistula or graft.
 This type of access is usually used only on a temporary basis.
 In some cases, however, there can be problems maintaining an AV fistula or graft, and the central venous route is used for long-term access.

 Dietary changes — Some patients, especially those who receive dialysis in a center, will need to make changes in their diet before and during hemodialysis treatment.
 These changes ensure that you do not become overloaded with fluid and that you consume the right balance of protein, calories, vitamins, and minerals.

 A diet that is low in sodium, potassium, and phosphorus may be recommended, and the amount of fluids (in drinks and foods) may be limited.
 A dietitian can help you to choose foods that are compatible with hemodialysis treatment.
-(See "Patient information: Low-sodium diet (Beyond the Basics)" and "Patient information: Low-potassium diet (Beyond the Basics)".)
+(See "Patient education: Low-sodium diet (Beyond the Basics)" and "Patient education: Low-potassium diet (Beyond the Basics)".)

 LOCATION OF HEMODIALYSIS TREATMENT